 10.3.2.3.8 SBIFS

+The SBIFS shall be used to separate: a) multiple transmissions from a single transmitter during a receive sector sweep or

+b) multiple transmissions when each transmission occurs with a different transmit antenna configuration and no SIFS-separated response transmission is expected or

-The SBIFS shall be used to separatemultiple transmissions from a single transmitter during a receive sector sweep or when each transmission occurs with a different transmit antenna configuration and no SIFS-separated response transmission is expected.
+c) multiple transmissions from a single transmitter when each transmission occurs with a different transmit RF chain and no SIFS-separated response transmission is expected.

 The duration of SBIFS is determined by the aSBIFSTime PHY characteristic.
 The SBIFS is the time from the end of the last symbol of the previous frame to the beginning of the first symbol of the preamble of the subsequent frame as seen on the WM.
 A STA shall not allow the space between frames that are defined to be separated by a SBIFS, as measured on the medium, to be less than aSBIFSTime or to be more than aSBIFSTime + aSBIFSAccuracy.
 Two frames separated by a SBIFS shall both be DMG PPDUs.

 10.3.2.3.11 LBIFS

-The LBIFS shall be used between transmissions employing different DMG antennas and when the recipient STA is expected to switch DMG antennas.
+The LBIFS shall be used between two consecutive transmissions which use different antennas, with common RF chain, and when the recipient STA is expected to switch DMG antennas.
 LBIFS is equal to TXTIME(SSW) + 2×SBIFS.
 An implementation of a DMG STA shall not allow the space between frames that are defined to be separated by an LBIFS, as measured on the medium, to vary from the nominal LBIFS by more than –0% or +10% × (aSlotTime – aAirPropagationTime).

 Do you agree: